xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
    -- enh (gil)    Increase DMX Effect/Panel to 40 channels.
+   -- enh (gil)    Changed the default channel assignments for the Skulltronix Skull option so that you can set
+                   the start channel to 1 and the Power channel will start at channel 8, Jaw at 9, etc.
+   -- enh (gil)    Added the default Node Names for the Skulltronix Skull option.
+   -- bug (gil)    Corrected VSA import issue when there are inactive tracks mixed in with active tracks.
+Fixes #1190.
 2018.22 July 8, 2018
    -- bug (scott)  Fix FSEQ not being saved by default in same folder as xml -- enh (scott)  Add custom papagayo dictionary editor